lrfinotti/cybr201_book/06-DH_and_ElGamal.md

 But again, this raises the problem of how will Alice and Bob exchange the encryption/decryption key.
 A better method would be to have an *asymmetric cryptosystem*, i.e., one in which Alice can provide *publicly* an encoding key to Bob (or anyone else who might want to send her a message), but keep secret her decoding key, with the obvious assumption that is hard to obtain the decoding key from the publicly available decoding key.
 In this situation the encoding key is called the *public-key* and the decoding key is called the *private key*.
 For this reason, these asymmetric cryptosystems are also called [*public-key cryptosystems*](https://en.wikipedia.org/wiki/Public-key_cryptography).

-Of course, the real question is how can we create such a system.
+Of course, the real question is how to create such a system.
 Most of the naive methods one can come up with will be symmetric.
 But before we do that, let's see if we can find a safe way to exchange a secret key for a symmetric cryptosystem.

 +++